-Threaded holes on the bottom (and one side surface on M6, M9, & M13 case sizes) may be used for mounting, or the supply may be rear mounted using the same holes that attach the rear cover plate.
-An accessory Mounting Kit (model GB8) is available to enable mounting the power supply when the opposite side of the mounting surface is inaccessible.
+Threaded holes on the bottom and one side surface may be used for mounting, or the supply may be rear mounted using the same holes that attach the rear cover plate.
+An accessory Mounting Kit (model GB8 for Gold Box power supplies or model NP6 for Narrow Profile power supplies) is available to enable mounting the power supply when the opposite side of the mounting surface is inaccessible.
 DIN rail Mounting Kits are also available.